 Deputy Marshal Daniel Goodnight carries a secret as he searches for a killer.
 When the young Marshal is

-wounded in a gunfight he falls into the care of smalltime ranchers Joseph and Kate Hand.
+wounded in a gunfight he falls into the care of homesteader Joseph Hand and his wife Kate.
 Marshal Daniel's

 assailants work for a Mining Company which suspects Hand's land of containing precious copper ore.

 A violent confrontation seems inevitable as the gang of hired guns arrive to claim it.
 The pacifist Joseph Hand must shelter the wounded Marshal and decide whether to abandon his ranch or fight to keep it.
-However, Joseph and Kate Hand also carry a secret... and are not as helpless as everyone thinks.
+However, Joseph Hand also carries a secret; one that could help save the Marshal - or lead him into even greater peril.

-"...GUNHAND will look and feel as if a Victorian BBC costume drama was dropped in the rugged red sands of an alien planet...that's what it must have been like for those early settlers.
-Their sense of fashion, their language and literature, their social customs were of the Victorians, living at the dawn of the Industrial Revolution.
+"...GUNHAND will look and feel as if a Victorian BBC costume drama was dropped in the rugged red sand of an alien planet...that's what it must have been like for those early settlers.
+Living at the dawn of the Industrial Revolution their sense of fashion, language, literature and their social customs were of the Victorians.
 It's the clash between that Victorian "civilisation" and the isolated pristine beauty of a rugged and downright deadly environment that makes for such interesting storytelling.
 Such extreme conditions bring out the best and the worst in humans, to me that's the essence of a "Western" and the reason they should continue to be made..."